1970 Omani coup d'état: Coup

-On 23 July 1970, Qaboos bin Said al Said, the Sultan's 29-year-old son and graduate of Sandhurst, purportedly informed British commanders of his intent to overthrow his father.
-However, planning for the coup had already been in motion for several weeks before that and British-led military units were being put into position to topple the Sultan.
+On 23 July 1970, British-led military units were being put into position to topple the Sultan.
 Graham convened the top Arab commanders of the Desert Regiment, the main Omani unit that would carry out the coup, and informed them of the letter sent to them by Qaboos which "commanded" the British officers to carry out the coup.
 The meeting secured their loyalty and cooperation.

-The troops arrived at the al-Husn palace in Salalah, Oman and met no resistance.
+The troops arrived at the Al Hosn Palace in Salalah and were met with no resistance.
 The tribal sheikh of the five hundred guardsmen entrusted to defend the palace's exterior had been persuaded by the British to order his men to stand down prior to the coup.
 The remainder of the coup was carried out predominantly by Arab troops in order to mask the extent of the involvement of the British in the operation.
-During the coup, Said bin Taimur shot Sheikh Braik Al Ghafri, a coup plotter and son of a prominent Omani governor in the stomach before accidentally shooting himself in the foot as he cocked his pistol.
-Said bin Taimur managed to briefly escape with a few confidantes and bodyguards down a series of hidden passageways and tunnels but was recaptured quickly.
+During the coup, the Sultan shot Sheikh Braik Al Ghafri, a coup plotter and son of a prominent Omani governor in the stomach before accidentally shooting himself in the foot as he cocked his pistol.
+Said managed to briefly escape with a few confidantes and bodyguards down a series of hidden passageways and tunnels but was recaptured quickly.
 The wounded sultan urged his adviser to send an urgent message to Oldman informing him of the events that had transpired, which Oldman being a coup planner ignored.
-The coup ended when Said bin Taimur signed a document of abdication, handing over the reins of the country to his son, Qaboos.
-Bin Taimur was flown out of the country on a RAF Bristol Britannia first to Bahrain for medical treatment and then on to London where he lived the remaining two years of his life in a suite in The Dorchester, a luxury hotel.
+The coup ended when Said signed a document of abdication, handing over the reins of the country to his son, Qaboos.
+Said was flown out of the country on an RAF Bristol Britannia, first to Bahrain for medical treatment and then on to London where he lived the remaining two years of his life in a suite in The Dorchester, a luxury hotel.